OfficeDev/VBA-content/Visio-VBA/articles/01ad1b62-5a69-9c70-3735-f678a6fa537d.md

     'Get the instance of Visio associated with the Document object.
     Set vsoApplication = vsoDocument.Application
-    Debug.Print "The process ID of the Application object associated with the active document is: " &amp; vsoApplication.ProcessID
+    Debug.Print "The process ID of the Application object associated with the active document is: " &; vsoApplication.ProcessID

 End Sub
 ```